D. J. Stephens

-Dalenta Jameral Stephens (born December 19, 1990) is an American professional basketball player for Prometey of the Latvian-Estonian Basketball League and EuroCup.
+Dalenta Jameral Stephens (born December 19, 1990) is an American professional basketball player for Casademont Zaragoza of the Spanish Liga ACB.
 He played college basketball for the University of Memphis, where he played four years for the Tigers basketball team.

 College career

 Stephens was not a highly regarded recruit out of Harker Heights High School when he was offered a scholarship by Memphis coach Josh Pastner.
 By his senior year at Memphis, however, he had become a crowd favorite for his spectacular dunking and blocking abilities.
 In 2011–12, he won the Intersport's Dunks of the Year title for a dunk against Xavier on February 4, 2012.
 In his senior year at Memphis, Stephens became a starter and earned the Conference USA defensive player of the year award.
 Stephens earned national attention in the 2013 NCAA tournament after demonstrating his leaping ability against St. Mary's and Michigan State.

 In a four-year career at Memphis, Stephens played a total of 129 games while averaging 4.0 points, 3.4 rebounds and 1.2 blocks in 13.2 minutes per game.